MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/create-transfer-order-from-warehouse-app.md

 #### Can I use a license plate having physical negative inventory on hand?

-The feature only supports positive physical on-hand quantities on the license plate level, but it is supported to have physical negative on-hand quantities at the higher warehouse and inventory status levels when assigning license plates to transfer orders.
+The feature only supports positive physical on-hand quantities on the license plate level, but you can have physical negative on-hand quantities at the higher warehouse and inventory-status levels when assigning license plates to transfer orders.

 [!INCLUDE[footer-include](../../includes/footer-banner.md)]